-114. Not much consideration is given at project design to the influence that synergies and tradeoffs between socioeconomic and environmental objectives have on the prospects for sustainability in the biomes.
-While in general the socioeconomic priorities are considered by GEF interventions in the biomes, only a small percentage of design documents of projects in the relevance cohort discuss how to address synergies or mitigate tradeoffs between short- and long-term, environment, and development objectives.
-As highlighted in the introductory paragraphs of this conclusion chapter, in addition to sharing many common environmental challenges, the 23 countries in the two biomes also face pressing socioeconomic challenges, affecting the severity of the environmental issues at hand.
+Conclusion 11: Not much consideration is given at project design to the influence that synergies and trade-offs between socioeconomic and environmental objectives have on the prospects for sustainability in the biomes.
+While in general the socioeconomic priorities are considered by GEF interventions in the biomes, only a small percentage of project design documents in the relevance cohort discuss how to address synergies or mitigate trade-offs between short-term and long-term, environment, and development objectives.
+As highlighted in the introductory paragraphs of this concluding chapter, in addition to sharing many common environmental challenges, the 23 countries in the two biomes also face pressing socioeconomic challenges, affecting the severity of the environmental issues at hand.
 National infrastructure and socioeconomic development investments are often given priority over environmental conservation initiatives.
 It is not surprising that findings from case studies and interviews conducted in this evaluation consistently indicate the importance of nexus thinking between environmental and socioeconomic objectives and between short-term and long-term planning in enhancing sustainability.
-Field observations provide several examples demonstrating that when alternate livelihood systems with a clear, positive environment/socioeconomic nexus were in place, the chances of sustainability of the environmental benefits generated by GEF interventions was greater.
+Field observations provide several examples demonstrating that when alternate livelihood systems with a clear, positive environment/ socioeconomic nexus were in place, the chances of sustainability of the environmental benefits generated by GEF interventions were greater.